syedmohiuddinzia/fluidmeasurements01/README.md

 6- Two HK1100C (pressure sensors) </br>
 7- Required mechanical hardware </br>
 8- Required 3 core cables for extending sensors length </br>

+## Installation
+1- Connect sensors to arduino mega 2560 as shown on flow chart 2- Upload arduino code on arduino mega 2560
+3- Open the project directoy and open scripty.py
+``
+python3 script.py
+``
+4- To closs press CTRL+C to close the pytohn script
+5- New CSV file will be generated in same directory